 Free, macOS only

-Your Claude limits, always in the menubar.
+Your Claude Code and ChatGPT Codex limits, always in the menubar.

 Every window your plan has